Virtual Machine Autodiscovery

 Naming Options

-Strip domain suffix: Checking this box will strip domain suffixes from host and VM names.
+- Strip domain suffix: Strips domain suffixes from host and VM names.

-VM name to use: If the VM has a different name on the host and as found from the tools, you can choose which name should be used while adding/updating the VM in device42.
-Available for VMware only for now.
+- VM name to use: If the VM has a different name on the host than the name found from the tools, choose which name to use when adding or updating the VM in Device42.
+Available for VMware only.

-Add multiple VM names as alias: If the VM name on the host and the VM name found from tools don't match, you can add the second name as a device alias by checking this box.
-Currently only available for VMware.
+- Add multiple VM names as alias: If the VM name on the host and the VM name found from tools do not match, adds the second name as a device alias.
+Available for VMware only.

-Track VM name change: Added in v5.8.0 to track any changes to the VM name.
+- Track VM name change: Tracks changes to the VM name.
 This applies if the name is changed on an existing VM (verified by UUID).
-If the new name already exists in the system, it will be ignored.
+If the new name already exists in the system, it is ignored.

-Prepend VM Host Name: Prepend (add) VMhost name to the front of the discovered guest name for each discovered VM.
+- Prepend VM Host Name: Adds the VM host name to the front of the discovered guest name for each discovered VM.

 Host Discovery

-Allow hosts with duplicate serials: Create two VM hosts (don't merge) with the same serial number.
+- Allow hosts with duplicate serials: Creates two VM hosts (without merging) with the same serial number.

-Action for VM not found: Choose one of the following four actions for stale, deleted, or no longer discovered VMs:
+- Action for VM not found: Choose one of the following actions for stale, deleted, or no longer discovered VMs:

 - Remove Host Association: Remove the host association.